Frequently Asked Questions

 3. The Media Arts Department is for writers, filmmakers, and animators looking to tell a story.
 Applicants concerned over whether to apply to Visual Arts or Media Arts should ask whether they are interested in storytelling.
 Animation students take classes in Visual Arts, so they are not giving up drawing if they choose this department.
 Students interested in fashion should choose the Visual Arts department.

 4. While the Dance program is largely focused on ballet, your audition does not need to be in that discipline.
 Audition with whatever style of dance in which you are most comfortable.

-This year, 54% of Academy students commute from outside the city of Chicago.
+This year, nearly 50% of Academy students commute from outside the city of Chicago.
 We provide buses from the four major Metra stations (Union, La Salle, Van Buren and Ogilvie).
-Buses pick up in the morning before school and depart twice at the end of the day (4:40PM and 6:00PM).
+A bus picks up in the morning before school and depart twice at the end of the day (4:40PM and 6:00PM).

 Yes, The Academy does have a need-based tuition assistance program.
 Families that would like to apply for tuition assistance do so during our traditional applicant timeline by submitting an application to FACTS.
 Families are eligible to receive a range of assistance based on income, but it is impossible to tell what a family might receive without going through the application process.
 For an estimate of what your tuition might be, please use our tuition calculator.